Exemption based on VAT

 Exchanges in France

-As a professional who relief from the basic deductible, the company must charge for its services or sales without VAT, in other words excluding tax (HT).
+As a professional who relief from the basic deductible, the company must invoice its services or sales without VAT, in other words excluding tax (HT).

 The mention VAT not applicable - Article 293 B of CGI: titleContent must appear on every invoice or bill of fees.
 If this statement is not indicated, the company is liable to a tax adjustment for non-compliance with the administrative formality in the event of a tax inspection.